Who We Are

-Our mission is to empower riders of all abilities through life-changing relationships with horses.
+Our mission is to empower individuals of all abilities through life-changing relationships with horses.

 Our vision is to become the model recognized by professional equestrian organizations throughout the U.S. for bringing riders of all abilities together into a single inclusive community.

 Who We Serve